air quality handbook

 Barry's Response - Dr.:

-Workbook of Atmospheric Dispersion Estimates: An Introduction to Dispersion Modeling, Second Edition (Hardcover) by D. Bruce Turner
+The Workbook of Atmospheric Dispersion Estimates: An Introduction to Dispersion Modeling, Second Edition (Hardcover) by D. Bruce Turner.

-Gaussian dispersion is what it's all about, as the diagram on the front cover shows.
-The second edition from 1994, shown here, updates readers on changes to modelling theory and techniques after the original volume was published in 1969.
-It came with a computer disk whose software you could use to calculate the basic secondary parameters of dispersion, such as plume rise.
-With it you could test a variety of scenarios quite easily.
+The front cover shows Gaussian dispersion.
+Second edition from 1994 updates readers on changes in modelling theory and techniques since 1969.
+A computer disk came with software you could use to calculate secondary parameters like plume rise.
+You could test a lot of scenarios with it.

 See https://www.amazon.com/Workbook-Atmospheric-Dispersion-Estimates-Introduction%20/dp/156670023X/sr=1-2/qid=1160197912/ref=sr_1_2/102-7091559-5993711?ie=UTF8&%20s=books for more details.